 FPT_PHP.3 Resistance to physical attack

-Hierarchical to: No other components.

-Dependencies: No dependencies.

-FPT_PHP.3.1 The TSF shall resist physical manipulation and physical probing ^a to the TSF ^b by responding automatically such that the SFRs are always enforced.
+FPT PHP.3.1 The TSF shall resist physical manipulation and physical probing a to the TSF^b by responding automatically such that the SFRs are always enforced.

 Refinement: The TSF will implement appropriate mechanisms to continuously counter physical manipulation and physical probing.
 Due to the nature of these attacks (especially manipulation), the TSF can by no means detect attacks on all of its elements.
 Therefore, permanent protection against these attacks is required ensuring that security functional requirements are enforced.
 Hence, "automatic response" means here (i) assuming that there might be an attack at any time and (ii) countermeasures are provided at any time.